Red Steagall: Honors and awards

 The Texas Legislature named Red Steagall the Official Cowboy Poet of Texas in April 1991.
 Steagall was an early participant in the American Cowboy Culture Association, which holds the annual National Cowboy Symposium and Celebration each September in Lubbock.

 Steagall is also the official Cowboy Poet Laureate of San Juan Capistrano, California.

 Since 1991, Steagall has hosted the annual Red Steagall Cowboy Gathering in the Stockyards National Historic District of Fort Worth.
 The event features a ranch rodeo, chuckwagon cookoff, children's poetry contest, Western swing dances, cowboy music and poetry, a trappings show, and horsemanship clinics.

 In 1999, Steagall was inducted into the Texas Trail of Fame.

 In April 2003, Steagall was inducted into the Hall of Great Westerners at the National Cowboy and Western Heritage Museum in Oklahoma City, joining the likes of Will Rogers, Theodore Roosevelt, Charles Goodnight, and Charlie Russell.

 In January 2004, he received the Spirit of Texas Award and was inducted into the Texas Cowboy Hall of Fame in Fort Worth.

 In April 2005, he was inducted to the Texas Rodeo Cowboy Hall of Fame in Belton, Texas.

-Red Steagall was named "2006 Poet Laureate of the State of Texas" at the Capital in Austin in the spring of 2005.
+He was named "2006 Poet Laureate of the State of Texas" at the Capital in Austin in the spring of 2005.
 Steagall is the first "cowboy" poet to be named the poet laureate of Texas.

-In 2003, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.
+In 2007, he was inducted into the National Multicultural Western Heritage Museum in Fort Worth, Texas.

+He was named the 2023 Legend of ProRodeo.

+In 2025, he was awarded the Ken Stemler Pioneer Award.

+Red Steagall Institute for Traditional Western Arts

+In 2024, the National Ranching Heritage Center in Lubbock, Texas, announced the forthcoming location at the center of the Red Steagall Institute for Traditional Western Arts, which will feature interactive classes and displays for the public to learn about Western culture.
+The Texas Tech System Board of Regents approved the NRHC's $42 million dollar expansion in May 2024.
+Jim Bret Campbell, executive director of the NRHC, said that the project comes after Steagall and his wife sought a location to donate his collection of Western songs, poetry, and various radio and television recordings of his programs.